LL Children’s Program

 Our Summer Reading Program encourages children to read at their level (and above!) in exchange for petites prix from the Summer Reading Basket.
 Summer Reading sheets are available in the shop from the beginning of June to the end of August, every year.

-In our JV Book Club, young readers exercise their critical analysis and tools for discussion, and get comfortable sharing their thoughts with other readers.
+In our JV Book Club, young readers (8-12) exercise their critical analysis and tools for discussion, and get comfortable sharing their thoughts with other readers.
 These clubs are facilitated by Corrie.
+They also enjoy themed snacks and light-hearted activities.
+You can sign up your young reader here.

-In January 2024, we will launch our new Study Hall, where students can access homework help and tutoring from retired teachers and local tutors.
-(If you are interested in volunteering as an educator, please contact Corrie Albertson, at [email protected]).
+In January 2024, we began offering free Tutoring, where students can access homework help and tutoring from retired teachers and local tutors.
+(If you are interested in volunteering as an educator, or connecting with a tutor for your student, please contact Corrie Albertson at [email protected]).

 We also do our best to offer a wide variety of homeschool resources, because and by the grace of our lively, vibrant local homeschooling community.